About Yellowtail

 The Yellowtail Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Big Horn County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Yellowtail, Montana residents are available through the local police department and authorized providers in Big Horn County.
+Fingerprinting services for Yellowtail, Montana residents are available through local police (where present) and authorized providers in Big Horn County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Yellowtail Police Department or Big Horn County Sheriff's Office for scheduling and fees.

 To register to vote in Yellowtail, Montana, residents can register online through the Montana Secretary of State's website, by mail, or in person at the Big Horn County elections office.
 Montana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Montana Secretary of State's voter lookup tool.
 For local municipal elections in Yellowtail, contact the Big Horn County Clerk's office for schedules and ballot information.